-8Winner and runner-up counties are from the reported location rankings of firms in the corporate real estate journal Site Selection.
+5Winner and runner-up counties are from the reported location rankings of firms in the corporate real estate journal Site Selection.
 The journal includes a regular feature article, Million Dollar Plants, that describes where a firm decided to locate a large manufacturing plant.
 The feature article was last published in 1993.

 We use confidential plant-level data from the Census of Manufactures (CMF), the Annual Survey of Manufactures (ASM), and the Longitudinal Business Database (LBD) provided by the U.S. Census Bureau.
 The CMF and ASM contain information about key plant-level variables, such as shipments, assets, material inputs, employment, payroll, capital expenditures, industry, and location.
 The LBD contains longitudinal establishment identifiers along with data on employment, payroll, industry, location, and firm affiliation.
-We first study the local productivity spillover from the MDP opening on incumbent plants.
-For each MDP opening, we identify all incumbent plants in the winner and runner-up counties.
-We use all observations from five years before until five years after the MDP opening, leaving us with 157,000 plant-year observations.9 We subsequently consider the global productivity spillover on plants outside the winner county ("treated plants") that belong to parent firms with plants in the winner county.
+We first consider the local productivity spillover from the MDP opening on incumbent plants in the winner county.
+For each MDP opening, we identify all incumbent plants in the winner and corresponding runner-up counties.
+We use all observations from five years before until five years after the MDP opening, leaving us with 157,000 plant-year observations.6 We next consider the global productivity spillover on plants outside the winner county that belong to parent firms which have a plant in the winner county before and after the MDP opening.7 For simplicity, we refer to these plants outside the winner county as "treated plants," though technically they are "indirectly treated," as they belong to firms which are exposed to the MDP opening through one of their plants.
+To avoid confusion, we refer to incumbent plants in the winner county not as "treated" but simply as "plants in the winner county" "or plants in the MDP county."
 We use various control groups, leaving us with either 1,407,000, 1,046,000, or 423,000 plant-year observations.
 We always exclude the MDPs as well as any plants owned by the MDPs' parent firms.
 The sample period is from 1977 to 1998.

 Table 1 provides summary statistics from the year before the MDP opening.
 Panel A shows plant-level statistics for the local spillover sample consisting of plants in the winner and runner-up counties.
 Panels B and C show plant- and firm-level statistics for the global spillover sample with 423,000 plant-year observations.
-This sample consists of plants outside the winner county that belong to firms with plants in the winner county (treatment group) as well as plants in the same (distant) counties as the treated plants that belong to firms with plants in the runner-up counties (control group).
+This sample consists of (treated) plants outside the winner county that belong to firms with plants in the winner county (treatment group) as well as plants in the same (distant) counties as the treated plants that belong to firms with plants in the runner-up counties (control group).